afoerster/blog/_posts/2017-07-09-raft-log-replication.md

 ---

-The [Raft consensus protocol](https://raft.github.io/raft.pdf) is a protocol for creating replicated state machines.
+The [Raft consensus protocol](https://raft.github.io/raft.pdf) is used to create replicated state machines.
 The state machines can be played from a log, where each record in the log is a command for the state machine.
 This log is replicated across multiple nodes.
 By replaying this log, the state machines can each reach the same state.

 Raft assumes a single leader.
 All requests are served through this leader.
 If a follower receives a request, it will route the request back to the leader.
 When a request is received by the leader, the leader appends records to its own log, then send append requests to followers.